Dr Debbie Marsden BSc PhD, Equine Behaviour Consultant Contact Details

 Brief Biography

-During her many years as a Fellow of the University of Edinburgh attached to the Department of Veterinary Clinical Studies at the Royal (Dick) School of Veterinary Studies, investigating the causes of equine behaviour problems and teaching vets wishing to further specialise in horses, Debbie combined her academic knowledge and practical experience to contribute to the development of the applied science that is popularly known as ‘equine behaviourism’.
+During her many years as a Fellow of the University of Edinburgh attached to the Department of Veterinary Clinical Studies at the Royal (Dick) School of Veterinary Studies, investigating the causes of equine behaviour problems and teaching vets wishing to further specialise in horses, Debbie combined her academic knowledge and practical equestrian experience to contribute to the development of the applied science that is popularly known as equine 'behaviourism’, and trains people wanting to work as Equine Behviour Consultants.
 Debbie now runs her own consultancy company, trading as MDM Equestrian, dealing with equine behaviour problems and advising vets, lawyers and horse owners on all aspects of horse behaviour, management and training, with clients including the MOD (The Defence Animal Centre and Household Cavalry Mounted Regiment), the RSPCA, the BHS and major insurance companies.

-She still rides for fun and as a qualified riding instructor runs performance clinics and teaches regularly, helping riders improve, get the best from and enjoy their horses at all levels.
+She still rides for fun and as a qualified riding instructor runs performance clinics and teaches regularly, helping riders at all levels improve, get the best from and enjoy their horses.

 Debbie says;